benjaminion/upgrading-ethereum-book/src/book.md

 Again informally, an algorithm is said to be live if "something good eventually happens".

-In a blockchain context we generally understand that to mean that the chain can always add a new block; it will never get into a deadlock situation in which it will not produce a new block with transactions in it.
+In a blockchain context we generally understand this to mean that the chain can always add a new block; it will never get into a deadlock situation in which it will not produce a new block with transactions in it.

 "Availability" is another way of looking at this.
 I want the chain to be available, meaning that if I send a valid transaction to an honest node it will eventually be included in a block that extends the chain.